nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 # Nordic Smart Government Signatory Rights Model

+This document proposes a generic approach for machine readable signatory rights for legal entities within European Union.
+The model has been done as part of the [Nordic Smart Government and Business Program](https://nordicsmartgovernment.org/) and is a subset of [Nordic Smart Government data model](https://tietomallit.suomi.fi/model/nsgb).
+The signatory right descriptions (instances of the model) can be used to validate that certain agents (persons or other legal entities) has the authority to make an agreement on behalf of some legal entity.

-The model describes Signatory Rights as an collection of Signatory Rules that defines required combination of agents (Person/Legal entity) holding a position (Post) in an organisation (Legal entity).
+Signatory rights are defined as an collection of Signatory Rules that describe the required combination of agents (Person/Legal entity) holding a position (Post) in an organisation (Legal entity).
 Agent can hold one to many positions in an organisation and can acquire signatory power trough multiple signatory rules.

-This model is a subset of [Nordic Smart Government data model](https://tietomallit.suomi.fi/model/nsgb) and a suggestion for generic approach of how to model signatory rights within European Union.

 The model is defined as subclasses of [Core Criterion and Core Evidence Vocabulary](https://semiceu.github.io/CCCEV/releases/2.00/) defining more detailed conditions and constraints for Signatory rights.
 The model is also related to [Core Vocabulary of Powers and Mandates](https://github.com/everis-rpam/RPaM-Ontology/wiki/Conceptual-Model-v1.1), which could be used to further define the type of the mandate.
 However, the Signatory rights model focuses mainly on defining machine readable rules for determining if an Agent or group of Agents has the signatory power.